 You’ve gone to the car dealer and fallen in love with the car.
 If you don’t have financing yet, a dealer will be more than happy to arrange it for you.
 This is definitely convenient, but be careful.
 A dealer works with a network of lenders to arrange financing, but may mark up the rate from what you could get if you went to those lenders yourself.

 You may also be able to get a loan from the lending arm of your car manufacturer — for instance, Honda Financial Services or Ford Credit.
 It’s typical to also arrange these loans through your dealer, though you may also apply directly online.
-They often offer special promotions that can save you a lot of money — as long as you can qualify.
+Car manufacturers often offer special promotions that can save you a lot of money — as long as you can qualify.

 Banks or credit unions